ChainAgnostic/CAIPs/CAIPs/caip-211.md

 ### CAIP-25 Example

-Since [CAIP-25][] obligates both parties to an authorization negotiation to persist and honor whatever `scopeObject`s they agree to, including the ordering of arrays, it is important to resolve all implicit and explicit members at the same negotiation step as the merging of `requiredScopes` and `optionalScopes` into `sessionScopes`.
-To further extend the examples above, consider the following CAIP-25 example request:
+Since [CAIP-25][] obligates both parties in an authorization negotiation to persist and honor whatever `scopeObject`s they agree to, including the ordering of arrays, it is important to resolve all implicit and explicit members at the same negotiation step where `requiredScopes` and `optionalScopes` get merged into the `sessionScopes` both parties will persist.
+We can illustrate this resolution and all the possibilities open to a respondent by extending the examples above, in which a request omits implicit values Y1, Y2, Y3, and Z:

 ```jsonc
 {